-The items are being proposed for use on all applicable future Measure MM projects, and all projects District-wide, regardless of funding line(s).
+The item is being proposed for use on all applicable future Measure MM projects, and all projects District-wide, regardless of funding line(s).

-Outside legal counsel for the District, John P. Dacey, Esq., Cauvel & Dacey, PLC, has reviewed and evaluated the items, Exhibit A-1 and Exhibit B-1 and measured the contents thereof against the foregoing factors and the requirements of Public Contract Code section 3400, and the exception found within Public Contract Code section 3400 (c).
-Mr. Dacey has concluded that these items meet the requirements of the aforesaid statute as set forth in the Legal Memorandum submitted herewith as Exhibit C-1.
+Outside legal counsel for the District, John P. Dacey, Esq., Cauvel & Dacey, P.C., has reviewed and evaluated the item, Exhibit A-1 and Exhibit B-1 and measured the contents thereof against the foregoing factors and the requirements of Public Contract Code section 3400, and the exception found within Public Contract Code section 3400 (c).
+Mr. Dacey has concluded that this item meets the requirements of the aforesaid statute as set forth in the Legal Memorandum submitted herewith as Exhibit C-1.

 RECOMMENDATION

-Adopt Sole Source Exceptions Findings specified in Exhibits A-1 and Exhibits B-1; and
+Adopt Sole Source Exceptions Findings specified in Exhibits A-1 and B-1; and

 Approve Resolution XX-19/20 set forth below.